fredgibbs/fredgibbs.github.io/courses/landscape-memory/schedule.md

 - Read quickly through "Susan Shelby Magoffin: A Wandering Princess on the Santa Fe Trail," in Deborah Lawrence, *Writing the Trail: Five Women's Frontier Narratives* (Iowa City: University of Iowa Press, 2006), 9--34.
 This very clearly describes how to interpret primary sources from the trail.
 Don't worry about the details, but do appreciate how the author of the article is trying to read between the lines of the diary and extract larger meaning from the minutia recorded therein.

--   Virginia Scharff, *Twenty Thousand Roads: Women, Movement, and the West* (Berkeley: University of California Press, 2003), 35--66.
+-   Virginia Scharff, *Twenty Thousand Roads: Women, Movement, and the West* (Berkeley: University of California Press, 2003), 35--66. [read online](https://ebookcentral.proquest.com/lib/unm/reader.action?ppg=48&docID=223632&tm=1540682964396).

 -  Consult the diaries of Harriett Bidwell Shaw, available [here](https://www.kansasmemory.org/item/display.php?item_id=209694&f=00059118).
 Note the handwriting and how fun it would be to read it in the original.
 Luckily, someone has already done very useful transcription work for us.
 To actually read the diary, click on the "text version" button.
 You don't need to read every entry, but the more the better.
 Read enough to get a sense of her worldview, and what her diary tells us about trail travel in the mid nineteenth century.
 Please come to class ready to discuss how the diary---both what it says and what it doesn't---tells us about trail life.